Grant Lee Buffalo: Live

-In May 2011 the band returned on a limited tour, making stops in Los Angeles, Dublin, London, Brussels, Copenhagen and Oslo.
-On August 8, 2011, the band performed at Dranouter festival in Belgium, and on August 9 in Copenhagen.
+Following a 12-year hiatus, Grant Lee Buffalo reunited in May 2011 for a limited tour with stops in Los Angeles, Dublin, London, Brussels, Copenhagen, and Oslo.
+On August 8, 2011, the band performed at Dranouter Festival in Belgium, and on August 9 performed in Copenhagen.
 The band also played at the German Haldern Pop Festival in August 2012.

 Publication

 In October 2017, Chrysalis Records acquired Grant Lee Buffalo's back catalog from Slash Records.
 Chrysalis/Blue Raincoat CEO Jeremy Lascelles had previously signed the band to the label's publisher in the 1990s.

 Solo careers

-Lead singer Phillips has had his own solo career as well.
+Phillips has had his own solo career, starting in 2000.
 He explains:

-As for Grant Lee Buffalo, I sensed they were beginning to wonder if we'd ever get through finishing school.
+"As for Grant Lee Buffalo, I sensed they were beginning to wonder if we'd ever get through finishing school.
 Before that could happen, band and label parted as did Peters and myself.
 The scenery was changing and I was looking for new explorations.
 I'm sure we all were.
 Perhaps we always will be."

 He was signed to the Boston-based indie label Rounder Records and launched a solo career, issuing Ladies' Love Oracle online in 2000.
 The recording was later more widely released.
 His first full-length album, Mobilize, was released in 2001.
 Phillips has released eleven albums between 2000 and 2022.